 After the USSR collapsed a lot of nuclear scientists emigrated to other countries, no matter in which country they ended up they still continued their work in the nuclear field.
 False alarms do also increase the likelihood of nuclear war as I mentioned above there have been plenty of false alarms during the past decades and one of them almost resulted in a full-blown nuclear war.

-Some scientists also claim that any intelligent civilization with nuclear capabilities has already wiped itself out and this is why we are not picking any radio signals form intelligent life across the galaxy.
+Some scientists also claim that any intelligent civilization with nuclear capabilities has already wiped itself out and this is why we are not picking any radio signals from intelligent life across the galaxy.

 Nuclear attack survival kit